stephepush/gatsby/packages/gatsby-plugin-manifest/README.md

 # gatsby-plugin-manifest

+_You might have heard the term "progressive web app" in passing over the last few years.
+You might not know much more about the concept than it's name, much less what a "web app's manifest" is.
+MDN has a great primer on what progressive web app manifests are [here](https://developer.mozilla.org/en-US/docs/Web/Manifest) and you might want to keep that page open in another tab while reading this page._

 The web app manifest(part of the [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) specification) enabled by this plugin allows users to add your site to their home screen on most mobile browsers —
 [see here](http://caniuse.com/#feat=web-app-manifest).
 The manifest provides configuration and icons to the phone.